MisterPeModder/SensorSensei/doc/protocol.md

 ### 3.2.1 Handshake Phase

-The sensor board MUST initiate the ask of an ID by sending a packet as follow:
+The sensor board MUST initiate the request of an ID by sending a packet as follow:

 - action bits : 10
 - ID : 0000
 - signature : signature of the fingerprint
 - payload : a fingerprint (SHOULD be a MAC address)

-If the gateway doesn't have any ID slot left, it give the last assigned ID.
-It send a packet as follow:
+If the gateway doesn't have any ID slot left, it gives the last assigned ID.
+It sends a packet as follow:

 - action bits : 10
 - ID : the new sensor board ID